 Equine Veterinary Nurse

 In 1996 Sarah gained her Small Animal Veterinary Nurse qualification.
 In 2010 Sarah went back to college to work towards the Equine Nurse qualification at Myerscough College, qualifying in 2012.
 Since then she has studied to qualify as an AMTRA SQP.
 Sarah is a car follower of the Percy hounds and is frequently seen at local point to point and race meetings.
 She also assists the Equine Vets at Newcastle Races on race days.
 Sarah also volunteers at local BE Events helping either with the dressage stewarding or jump judge.

 Joined the team in August 2015 as an animal care assistant and was a groom in a hunt/event yard for six years after studying an HND in Equine Performance.
-Meagan is currently in the last year of training at Myerscough College, to be an REVN, her special areas of interest in practice are emergency and intensive care.
-In her spare time when not studying hard, she goes hunting with the Percy Hunt with her horse, Ferris.
+Meagan qualified from Myerscough Colleg as an equine veterinary nurse in 2018.
+Her special areas of interest in practice are emergency and intensive care.
+In her spare time she goes hunting with the Percy Hunt with her horse, Ferris.
 She also has two bouncy Jack Russell Terriers that like to keep her on her toes, Junior and Nelly.